schlepfilter/frp/doc/api.md

 (frp/event)
 ;=> #[event :0 :0]
 ```
-The first keyword is the net id.
-The last keyword is the event id.
+The first keyword is the net id of the event.
+The last keyword is the event id of the event.
 I use these ids only for debugging.

-If I call `event` with arguments, the event has occurrences at time 0.
+If I call `event` with arguments, the returned event has occurrences at time 0.
 ```clojure
 (def e
   (frp/event 0 1))